jeantardelli/wargameRepo/wargame/test/README.md

 # Test Directory

 This directory contains the unit test scripts.
-The following table is the total coverage of the tests:
+The following table contains the total coverage of the tests:

 | name | Stmts | Miss | Cover |
 | ---- | ----- | ---- | ----- |